 It is important to remember that swelling may increase if you exercise too quickly, too often or for long periods of time.
 Your skin may become red, sticky and hot.
 If this happens, you should stop and rest.
 You should not exercise if you have a skin infection (cellulitis).
+There is more information about cellulitis on pages 69 to 71.
 You should ask your lymphoedema specialist for advice if: